Safe Language Generation in the Limit: Safe Language Generation is at Least as Hard as Language Identification

 \section{Safe Language Generation is \textit{at Least} as Hard as Language Identification}

-In this section, we will show that safe generation in the limit from a language $\trueL$ given a harmful $\harmL$ is as hard as language identification in the limit.
-Our reduction assumes an algorithm $A^\mathcal{SG}$ that solves any safe generation problem and uses it to construct an algorithm $A^\mathcal{SI}$ that solves any instance of the language identification problem.
+In this section, we will show that safe generation in the limit from a language $\trueL$ given a harmful $\harmL$ is at least as hard as language identification in the limit.
+Our argument assumes an algorithm $A^\mathcal{SG}$ that solves any safe generation problem and uses it to construct a new algorithm $A^\mathcal{LI}$ that solves any instance of the language identification problem.
 Thus, if there were an easy way to solve $\mathcal{SG}$, we would have an easy way to solve $\mathcal{LI}$.

 \begin{theorem} Let $A^{\mathcal{SG}}$ be an algorithm that safely generates from a language $\trueL$ given a harmful language $\harmL$ in the limit for any enumeration of the two languages from collections $\colltrue$ and $\collharm$ from domain $\univ$.
 Then, for any collection $\mathcal{L}$ from the domain $\univ$, there exists an algorithm $A^{\mathcal{ID}}$ that uses $A^{\mathcal{SG}}$ as a subroutine to identify $K$ in the limit given any enumeration of any $K \in \mathcal{L}$. \end{theorem}